 Regardless, the work that Atlantic Refit Center can tackle is varied.
 It includes painting, varnishing, hull and structural work (metal or fiberglass), electrical and machinery overhauls and installations, and joinery.
 Furthermore, Atlantic Refit Center works with all of the classification societies as well as the MCA.

-Enigma XK was built in 1988 as Norna, for the Scottish Fisheries Protection Agency.
-She served in the North Atlantic under sometimes punishing conditions.
-The yachtsman who acquired her in 2011 was attracted to her powerful looks and sturdy construction.
-He wanted her profile and capable hull preserved, but obviously the interior redesigned for luxury.
-The two-year-plus conversion took place at Atlantic Refit Center in La Rochelle, France.
-Still fitted with her original Ruston diesel engines, Enigma XK can reportedly maintain 18 knots in sea states that would have many purpose-built luxury yachts pulling back on the throttles.
+Atlantic Refit Center recently underscored its services on the two-year conversion of Enigma XK.
+The yacht was initially a Scottish Fisheries Protection Agency vessel in the North Atlantic.
+She served under sometimes punishing conditions and was chosen to become a yacht by a buyer who wanted to enjoy adventuous, long-range cruising.
+Still fitted with her original Ruston diesel engines, Enigma XKcan reportedly maintain 18 knots in sea states that would have many purpose-built luxury yachts pulling back on the throttles.
 Her captain, Iltud Orio, says Enigma XK “can safely punch through pack ice.
 She is a well-equipped, go-anywhere yacht that will be just as comfortable navigating the Northwest Passage as calling at coastal villages in Papua New Guinea.”